serena2z/skin_models/README.md

   - `inference.py`: Main script for running the model and computing the cropped box coordinates around each lesion.
   - `box_overlay.py`: Handles visualizations of the cropped box around the lesion.
-  - `crop_img.py`: Allows you to crop the image to the cropped box.
+  - `crop_img.py`: Generates a crop of the image to the cropped box.
   - `samples`: Contains sample files that you can use.

 2. **Run Inference**